-Collaborate with the other valley jurisdictions on a Regional Cultural Plan.
+Collaborate with the other valley jurisdictions, including K'omoks First Nation, on a Regional Cultural Plan.

 This is not a "culture" plan per se; however, there are important interactions among culture, recreation and parks.
 This section reviews culture at a high level as it is relevant to parks and recreation.
 Separate City studies will focus specifically on culture.